Five Herbal Remedies to Fight Kidney Pain

 However, like dandelion, it should be avoided in kidney disease, as it can be irritating due to its potassium content.
 If you don’t suffer from this problem, it’s safe to consume in moderate quantities.
 Include it in salads or infusions.

 According to a publication in Kidney School, nettle has been used as a diuretic and a treatment for kidney stones and prostate problems.
 However, there’s limited evidence of this effect.
 Despite this, in most cases, it’s safe to consume in moderate amounts.

 However, as with other herbal remedies, you should avoid it in severe kidney disease, dialysis treatment, or fluid retention due to congestive heart failure.

-An article in the National Kidney Foundation (NKF) states that parsley is one of the best plants to cleanse the kidneys.
-Due to its anti-inflammatory, diuretic, and antioxidant properties, it may be helpful in promoting good kidney function.
+An article in the National Kidney Foundation (NKF) highlights parsley as “one of the best plants to cleanse the kidneys.”
+Due to its anti-inflammatory, diuretic, and antioxidant properties, it could be useful in promoting good kidney function.